iterative/dvc.org/public/static/docs/get-started/connect-code-and-data.md

 > [pipeline](/doc/get-started/pipeline), or in other words, instructions on how
 > to build a ML model (data file) from previous data files (or directories).

-We would recommend to read a few next chapters first, before switching to other documents.
+We would recommend to read a few more chapters first, before switching to other documents.
 Hopefully, `dvc run` and `dvc repro` will make more sense after a few more Get Started chapters.
 You can always refer to the `dvc run` and `dvc repro` documentation to learn the specific details about how they behave and all of